On this page:

 The species is an ideal candidate for commercial farming in NZ.
 NIWA’s research has shown that it is highly valuable (earning up to $17 per kilogram on the European market), has a rapid growth rate, is amenable to aquaculture conditions, has excellent flesh quality for a range of product options (such as whole fillets, sushi and the highly valued sashimi).
 The species is commercially farmed at relatively low volumes in Australia and Europe, with commercial developments occurring in South and North America.
 However, current international demand far exceeds supply

 How are kingfish farmed?

-Japan has a long and successful history of farming Seriola species and currently produces around 150,000 tonnes per annum.
-This industry largely relies on wild-catching of the fry, which are then on-grown in sea cages, with just a small volume produced from artificially reared juveniles.
-However, hatchery production of kingfish is well now established in South Australia, involving broodstock conditioning, controlled spawning, larval rearing, and juvenile production.
+Japan has a long and successful history of farming kingfish species and currently produces around 150,000 tonnes per annum.
+This industry largely relies on catching fry from the wild and on-growing them in sea cages.
+Just a small volume is produced from artificially reared juveniles.
+However, hatchery production of kingfish is now well established in Australia, Chile and Mexico involving broodstock conditioning, controlled spawning, larval rearing, and juvenile production.
 Subsequent on-growing to harvest size is done in seacages and in a few places including in Europe (Denmark and Netherlands), in land-based tanks.

 How is NIWA research helping sustainable kingfish aquaculture?